Since 1992 As You Sow has been using shareholder advocacy to move corporations into greater responsibility.

 The Paris Agreement

-Last December in Paris, over 190 countries reached an unprecedented international agreement to halt climate change, and As You Sow was there supporting strong action.
+In December 2015, over 190 countries reached an unprecedented international agreement to halt climate change, and As You Sow was there supporting strong action.
 Today in New York, the global push for climate action — by citizens, NGO’s, shareholders, businesses, and local, state, and federal leaders, among a broad range of other actors demanding action — will be realized in the official ratification of the treaty to hold global warming at 2 degrees Celsius, or less.